lucee/lucee-docs/docs/04.guides/04.cookbooks/09.filesystem-vfs/page.md

 ---

 # Virtual Filesystems #
-A closer look on all filesystem supported by Lucee.
+A closer look on all virtual Filesystems supported by Lucee.

 ## RAM ##
 RAM is a in Memoy Filesystem that stores Files in the Memory of the Java Vitual Machine (JVM), unless you attach a Cache in the Lucee Administartor for this Resource.